Silvano Tranquilli

-Silvano Tranquilli (23 August 1925 - 10 May 1997) was an Italian stage, television and film actor.
+Silvano Tranquilli (23 August 1925 - 10 May 1997) was an Italian actor and voice actor.

 Life and career

-Born in Rome, Silvano Tranquilli attended theatre lessons at the Sharoff Academy, and started his stage activity with the theatrical companies of Salvo Randone and Vittorio Gassman.
+Tranquilli was born in Rome in 1925.
+He studied acting at the Accademia Sharoff, the first school in Italy to teach the Stanislavski Method.
+He started his stage activity with the theatrical companies of Salvo Randone and Vittorio Gassman.

 In 1959 he made his television debut, and later acted in more than 100 television productions, achieving his main success with the TV-series I ragazzi di padre Tobia.
 In the early 1960s he also started a prolific film career as character actor.
+As an Italian-language dubber, he notably dubbed the voices of Jack Warden, Lee J. Cobb, Lance Henriksen, and Lang Jeffries.

-He died in Rome, at 71, shortly after his theatrical comeback with the company Stabile del Giallo.
+In the 1990s, his he made his theatrical comeback with the company Stabile del Giallo.

+Death

+Tranquilli died in Rome in 1997, aged 71.